CMoranoA/waiste_NN/README.md

 # Data analysis
 - Document here the project: waiste
 - Description: Project Description
-- Data Source:
-- Type of analysis:
+- Type of analysis: Image recognition using Neural Networks.

 Please document the project the better you can.